MIXED-SPECIES EXHIBITS WITH CARNIVORANS II.

 Housing diurnal mongoose species with nocturnal species, such as Aardvarks, means that animals generally use the exhibit at different times of the day.
 In Philadelphia Zoo Meerkats had climbing structures and hollowed logs the Aardvark did not have access to or fit into, furthermore, a plexiglass wall with a mongoose-sized access divided the space so that the Meerkats had an area of their own (HAMMER 2002).

-a subadult gorilla male started to chase and catch the mongooses which were older meanwhile and not so fast as before.
+In many cases, primates pose special problems in a multi-species exhibit.
+In Zoo Prague the Common Dwarf Mongoose and Garnett's Greater Galalgo coexistence is partly successful.
+There were always two galago males and a family group of mongooses.
+The breeding of mongooses was always very limited, but it was never clear if the presence of the primates is the reason for it.
+The previous group of mongooses had some aggression towards the galagos, especially attacking the galagos and tried to bite them on their tails.
+At present the major problem is the proper feeding: to prevent eating the other species' diet, galagos are partly fed from hand and mongooses are fed in bowls hidden in the nestboxes with small openings to prevent galago activity (BRANDL 2018, pers. comm.).
+In Zoo Heidelberg the mixed exhibit with White-tailed Mongooses and Western Lowland Gorillas has worked without problems for several years, until a subadult gorilla male started to chase and catch the mongooses which were older meanwhile and not so fast as before.
 Then the zoo had to stop it and kept the old mongooses together with the Northern Plains Gray Langurs which worked well until the last mongoose died in a natural way due to high age.
 Also in Heidelberg the Indian Grey Mongooses were kept successfully together with Rhesus Macaques and Dwarf Goats (REICHLER-DANIELOWSKI 2018, pers. comm.).
 In Tiergarten Schönbrunn Meerkats share the exhibit with King Colobuses.
 This combination - as in most of the cases - seems to depend on the individuals.
 The first colobus male was aggressiv towards the Meerkats and even killed one offspring once.
 Now the institution has a new male and there are no problems at all any more.
 The mongooses sometimes play with the tip of the tails of the colobus (DUNGL 2018, pers. comm.).

 In some cases, overt aggression between the species occured.
 Banded Mongoose and Mandrill coexistence was not successful at Zoo Dresden.
 Firstly the mongooses were given exclusive access to the outdoor enclosure for several days to habituate them to the new environment.
 Several days after Mandrills had also been given access to the outdoor enclosure and after that the primates - except the alpha male - chased the mongoose whenever they could.
 Two mongoose were lethally injured (ZIEGLER 2002).
 Even in the absence of a high level of aggression between the species, there may be evidence that one of the species is under stress.
 Diana Monkey and Common Cusimanse cohabitation in Newquay Zoo proved to be unsuccessful as well.
 The primates began to grab at the mongooses and eventually tried to pick the Cusimanse up which has also resulted in the monkeys receiving a number of bites to their fingers (TAYLOR 2012, pers. comm.).
 Marsh Mongooses and Eastern Black-and-white Colobuses coexisted very well for many years in Randers Regnskov.
 The species did not really interact much since the monkeys mostly stayed in the top of the enclosure whereas the mongooses only used the floor (WINTHER LASSEN 2018, pers. comm.).